 We’re thrilled to be giving away and offering at a greatly reduced cost over 500,000 pairs of eclipse viewing glasses to individuals and families to enjoy the August 21, 2017 solar eclipse safely!
-The glasses are courtesy of the Robert D and Jessie L Stinnett Trust, a privately held memorial trust that supports educational initiatives in memory of Robert D and Jessie L Stinnett of St. Louis, MO.
-As part of this effort we will also be visiting shopping centers and community groups during the spring and summer of 2017 in Carbondale, IL, St. Louis, MO and Boonville, MO to distribute both glasses as well as other educational materials.
+The glasses are courtesy of the Robert D and Jessie L Stinnett Foundation, a privately held memorial foundation that supports educational initiatives in memory of Robert D and Jessie L Stinnett of St. Louis, MO.
+As part of this effort we will also be visiting shopping centers and community groups during the spring and summer of 2017 in Carbondale, IL, Kansas City, MO, St. Louis, MO, Chesterfield, MO, and Boonville, MO to distribute both glasses as well as other educational materials.

 For many people across the USA this is a once in a lifetime opportunity.
 This is the first time that so many people across a large part of the country will be able to witness a total solar eclipse.
-In fact, it’s been over 100 years since a similar event has occurred!
+In fact, it’s been over 100 years since a similar event has occurred in this area!
 This is a great chance for kids, adults, and kids-at-heart to witness an event that really pauses our everyday hectic lives for a few minutes.
 It’s also a great opportunity for children and adults of all ages to learn more about astronomy, what causes eclipses and hopefully get people more interested in science in general!

 However, to totally be able to witness this incredible event you must protect your eyes.
 It is never safe to look directly at the sun.
 Serious and permanent eye damage will occur if you do not take precautions and use proper eclipse viewing safety glasses that meet CE & ISO standards.
 Only during the period of totality, less than 3 minutes, is it safe to look directly at the sun.